How to Prepare Your Warehouse for a Hurricane

 Step 2: Ensure That Your Warehouse Safety Equipment Is In Working Order

 You need to make sure that your safety equipment is fully operational and in good working order before a hurricane strikes.
 Having a preventative maintenance plan is one of the best ways to ensure that your equipment is working well.

 The last thing that you want to deal with is having your safety equipment fail on you.

-You may want to consider adding an IIOT solution to your warehouse in the future to help streamline your safety equipment.
+You may want to consider adding Industrial Software Solutions to your warehouse in the future to help streamline your safety equipment.
 Things like safety modules can help to improve the effectiveness of your warehouse, your staff, and your equipment.

-One really great feature of the Opti-Vu safety module is that it can create real-time notifications.
+One really great feature of the Safety Data and Analytics Platform is that it can create real-time notifications.
 These are configurable and can be set to alert your staff for specific safety needs, times during the day, and for specific users.
 You could even take this a step further and use the loading dock trends to lock onto the effectiveness of your monthly safety drills that we discussed earlier.

 Speaking of safety notifications, another thing to consider is getting everyone registered with the free FEMA mobile app.